Multi-Language Support

 Best for: Rapid prototyping, AI/ML integration, data processing, visualization

-Python bindings (via PyO3) provide a simple, Pythonic API for HORUS with production-grade features:
+Python bindings (via PyO3) provide a Pythonic API with typed messages, per-node rate control, and multiprocess support.
+Integrates with NumPy, PyTorch, TensorFlow.

 Cross-Language Communication

-Python and Rust nodes communicate through HORUS's shared memory system.
-For cross-language communication, both sides must use the same typed message types.
+All three languages communicate through HORUS's shared memory system.
+For cross-language communication, all sides must use the same typed message types.
+The SHM ring buffer layout is identical regardless of which language writes to it.

 Typed Topics for Cross-Language Communication